 According to photography experts, the best time of day to take outdoor photos is during the golden hour.
 The golden hour is a period shortly after sunrise or before sunset where daylight is redder and softer than when the sun is higher in the sky.
 Not a morning person, many of my images are unfortunately taken when the sun is out in full force which makes for less than ideal images.

-To improve photo quality, I often use post-process editing software to adjust the exposure, colors, and other technical aspects of my digital images.
-Some of the tools I use to edit photos include Adobe Photoshop Express, Lightroom CC, and Photoshop, as well as, Snapseed.
-Recently I learned about a new software program, Luminar, which is advertised as “Everything you need to make perfect photos in less time.”
+To improve my images, I use post-process editing software to adjust the exposure, colors and other attributes of the digital images.
+A few of the tools I use include Adobe Photoshop Express, Adobe Creative Cloud, and Snapseed.
+Recently, I learned about Luminar, a photo editing software program advertised to give you everything you need to make perfect photos in less time.

-Since I’d rather be out taking photos than sitting at a computer spending hours editing them, I decided to try Luminar.
-The results are in – Luminar delivered.
-After a few minor adjustments using the Accent – AI Filter and cropping tool, I created nine different variations of a street scene in Nafplio, Greece in less than ten minutes.
+I’m all for spending less time on my computer and more time out taking photos, so I gave Luminar a spin.
+The results are in – after a few minor adjustments using the cropping tool, I used Luminar’s presets to create nine different variations of a street scene in Nafplio in less than ten minutes.

 Click on each photo in the collage below to see the preset I used for each image.
-The first image in the collage is the original, unedited version.
+The first image is the original, unedited version.
 While I had a hard time deciding on my favorite effect, I landed on the “Vivid” preset.
 Which one do you like best?

 What’s a preset?
 In simple terms, all the manual adjustments needed to create the various effects you see in the images above have been automated via a tool called a preset.
 In order to save time when developing an image, Luminar offers an extensive collection of presets that were created with input from Professional photographers around the world.